rrpadilla/laravel-adminlte-boilerplate/readme.md

 - Backend: User Management, Simple Role, Profile
 - [Laravel Breadcrumbs](https://github.com/davejamesmiller/laravel-breadcrumbs)
 - [Easy flash notifications](https://github.com/laracasts/flash)
+- Impersonating users:
+    - Allowing admins to sign in as other users
 - Tests

 ## How to use